SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 | Training set |   3,789 |       12 |
 | Testing set  |     948 |       12 |

-Stratification was used to maintain a similar proportion of No-Show and Attended appointments in both the training and testing datasets.
+Stratification was used to maintain a similar class distribution in the training and testing datasets.

 ---

-# 6. Baseline model
+# Week 5 baseline model

-A Logistic Regression classifier was developed as the Week 5 baseline model.
+A **Logistic Regression** classifier was developed as the baseline model.

-The modelling workflow used a preprocessing pipeline containing:
+The modelling pipeline used:

 * StandardScaler for numerical variables
 * OneHotEncoder for categorical variables
-* LogisticRegression as the classification model
+* LogisticRegression as the classifier

-The categorical encoder was configured to handle previously unseen categories during prediction.

-The baseline model provides a starting point against which more advanced models can be compared in later stages.

----

-# 7. Baseline model evaluation

-The baseline Logistic Regression model was evaluated using the test dataset.

-### Performance results
+### Baseline performance

 | Metric    | Result |
 | --------- | -----: |